 Business Property Relief (BPR) provides relief from inheritance tax on the transfer of relevant business assets.
-It was established to provide the UK’s SME sector with some protection in the event of the death of the principal shareholder.
-Its aim was to help companies and beneficiaries to continue trading when faced with an inheritance tax liability that could end up forcing the sale of the business to cover the inheritance tax bill.
+It was established to provide the UK’s SME sector with some protection in the event of the death of the principal business owner.
+It aims to help businesses and beneficiaries to continue trading when faced with an inheritance tax liability that could end up forcing the sale of the business to cover the inheritance tax bill.
 BPR can offer up to 100% relief from inheritance tax, a potential saving of 40% on the value of the business.
-If you’re a family-owned or small business, read on to find out more about qualifying for BPR.
+If you are a family-owned or small business, read on to find out whether you qualify for BPR.

-Any interest in a business can qualify for BPR provided it meets certain criteria.
+Any interest in a business can qualify for BPR as long as it meets certain criteria.
 This includes shares in a limited company or an interest in a partnership or a sole trader’s business.
 Other assets owned for the purpose of your business can also qualify, sometimes at a reduced rate of 50% subject to certain caveats.

 Understanding if you qualify can be tricky, here are the top four criteria to consider: